Regional sports network: Spectrum Sports

+Broadcast television RSNs

+In 2018, Sinclair relaunched its Reno MyNetworkTV station KAME-TV as Nevada Sports Net, with a focus on Nevada Wolf Pack college sports and Reno Aces baseball.
+It later acquired the rights to the Golden Knights' syndication package with Scripps Sports.

+Some regional sports networks have been formed as digital multicast television networks.
+BEK Communications Cooperative operates BEK Sports, an RSN focusing on North Dakota high school sports, across several stations in the state.

+In 2023, Gray Television (the current owner of sports syndicator Raycom Sports) began a strategy of launching RSNs across groups of stations; this strategy began with Arizona's Family Sports, which features Phoenix Suns and Mercury basketball, and ancillary programming for the Arizona Cardinals of the NFL.
+Gray has since established similar networks in markets where its stations have regional coverage, such as the Peachtree Sports Network (which is carried on the digital subchannels of multiple Gray stations in Georgia, led by WPCH-TV), Matrix Midwest in St. Louis, Missouri (a rebranding of KMOV's MyNetworkTV subchannel), Rock Entertainment Sports Network in Ohio (in partnership with Dan Gilbert's Rock Entertainment, owner of the Cleveland Cavaliers), and Gulf Coast Sports & Entertainment Network (which carries New Orleans Pelicans basketball beginning in the 2024–25 season, with WVUE-DT as flagship).

+In 2024, the Chicago Blackhawks, Bulls, and White Sox launched the Chicago Sports Network (CHSN) with Standard General to replace NBC Sports Chicago, which is distributed via over-the-air affiliates in addition to cable and OTT.
+In 2025, CHSN discontinued OTA availability in certain markets such as Chicago in order to achieve carriage on Comcast.

 Canada

 Sportsnet

 Sportsnet (formerly known as CTV Sportsnet and Rogers Sportsnet) is owned by the Rogers Media division of Toronto-based Rogers Communications.
 Sportsnet carries all of the Toronto Blue Jays baseball games.
 Although it is considered a national channel with multiple feeds for regulatory purposes, in practice its four main channels act as a set of RSNs, albeit with a significant portion of common national programming.
-The four channels are:

-Through the separate Sportsnet One licence, Rogers also operates three part-time regional "companion channels", which provide coverage of additional regional NHL broadcasts which are not able to air on Sportsnet's main regional channels: Sportsnet Flames, Sportsnet Oilers, and Sportsnet Vancouver Hockey.
+Through the separate Sportsnet One licence, Rogers also operates three regional overflow channels—Sportsnet Flames, Sportsnet Oilers, and Sportsnet Canucks—for Calgary Flames, Edmonton Oilers, and Vancouver Canucks games.

-Rogers is also a shareholder in Maple Leaf Sports & Entertainment (MLSE), which owns Leafs Nation Network, a channel devoted entirely to the Toronto Maple Leafs and its farm team, the Toronto Marlies (and is restricted to the Leafs' broadcast territory).
-MLSE also operates NBA TV Canada, which is distributed nationally but focuses much of its programming on the MLSE-owned Toronto Raptors and farm team Raptors 905.
+Rogers is also a shareholder in Maple Leaf Sports & Entertainment (MLSE), which owned Leafs Nation Network, a channel devoted entirely to the Toronto Maple Leafs and its farm team, the Toronto Marlies (and is restricted to the Leafs' broadcast territory).
+MLSE also operates NBA TV Canada, which is distributed nationally but has featured programming focused on the MLSE-owned Toronto Raptors and its NBA G League affiliate Raptors 905.